rjpruitt16/tracktags/README.md

 **Requirements**:
 - PostgreSQL database (or Supabase)
-- Optional: Fly.io account for auto-scaling
-- Optional: Stripe account for billing
+- Stripe account for billing (optional)

 ---